Tarkan2K/ponelebuenoalc/README.md

 ## Project Overview

-**Escuelas de Programación** is a scalable Learning Management System (LMS) designed to deliver structured technical curricula.
-The platform currently operates as a high-performance Single Page Application (SPA), serving a comprehensive **Advanced C++ Module**.
+**Escuelas de Programación** is a scalable Learning Management System (LMS) designed to deliver structured technical curricula to everyone for free.

 The project is engineered for scalability, with a modular architecture ready to support future tracks in Python, Rust, and JavaScript.
 It focuses on rigorous assessment through a tiered examination system and practical coding challenges.